shayan-shaikh/cardless-transaction/README.md

-CHAPTER 8

-METHODOLOGY ADOPTED, SYSTEM IMPLEMENTATION & DETAILS of HARDWARE & SOFTWARE USED
+### METHODOLOGY ADOPTED, SYSTEM IMPLEMENTATION & DETAILS of HARDWARE & SOFTWARE USED

 7.1 Methodology adopted and System implementation:
 •	Apache tomcat is used as a web server to host the application.